 - No incompatibilities should occur between the various emulsifying agents and the several excipients usually existing in pharmaceutical emulsions.

-- Emulsifying agents must be nontoxic, tasteless, odorless, physically and chemically stable.
+- Emulsifying agents must be nontoxic, tasteless, odorless, and physically and chemically stable.

 The concentration of Emulsifying Agents (Emulsifiers or Emulgents)